project-oak/rust-verification-tools/docs/_posts/2021-05-19-fixing-bottlenecks.md

 To test these, I wrote a small test to create an array, set each element of the array to a symbolic value

-**todo: check that this matches the latest version of the test and add a link to the actual code**

 ``` rust
 use verification_annotations::prelude::*;